How it all began

 Elder

-David was born and raised in Newbiggin and now lives in Blyth with his dog, Lily.
-David joined Crossroads in 1978, when the church met in the Miners' Welfare Hall in Ashington.
-He met his future wife, Linda, at Crossroads and they were married in 1990 but sadly, Linda died from breast cancer in 2019.
-He joined the Department of Transport straight from school, working in the DVLA local office in Gosforth until 1996.
-He transferred across to the Maritime & Coastguard Agency (also based in Gosforth and another part of the DoT) and worked there until retiring in 2018.
-He has a City & Guilds in photography, which remains one of his hobbies along with walking (compulsory when you have a dog), cycling and swimming.
+David was born and raised in Newbiggin-by-the-sea and now lives in Blyth with his dog, Lily (pictured right).
+David joined Crossroads Church in 1978, when the church met in the Miners' Welfare Hall in Ashington.
+He met his future wife, Linda, at Crossroads and they were married in 1990.
+Sadly, Linda died from breast cancer in 2019.
+He joined the Department for Transport straight from school, working in the DVLA local office in Gosforth until 1996.
+He transferred across to the Maritime & Coastguard Agency (another branch of the Department for Transport) and worked there until retiring in 2018.
+He holds a City & Guilds qualification in photography, which remains one of his hobbies along with walking (compulsory when you have a dog), golf (God loves a trier), cycling and swimming.
 He also holds an NVQ qualification in business administration and is the elder responsible for all things administrative in the church.
 Like Paul, he is heavily involved in the music of the church, playing bass and acoustic guitars.
-He is also well-known for telling fantastic jokes!
+He is also well-known for telling fantastic jokes (allegedly)!

 We need your consent to load the translations